Glossary

 ReLU

-An activation function common in deep learning that outputs the input directly if it is positive, and outputs zero otherwise; this characteristic helps introduce non-linearity into the model and mitigate the vanishing gradient problem.
+An activation function common in deep learning that outputs the input directly if it is positive, and outputs zero otherwise.
+That is, it is the ramp function where it equals x if x>0 and 0 if x<=0.
+This characteristic helps introduce non-linearity into the model and mitigate the vanishing gradient problem.
+ReLU stands for rectified linear unit.

 Self-supervised learning